cyrta/dscaper/README.md

 dsc = scaper.Dscaper(dscaper_base_path="/path/to/dscaper/data")
 ```

-dScaper will create two subfolders in the specified path: `libraries` and `timelines` if they do not already exist.
+dScaper will create two subfolders `libraries` and `timelines` in the specified path if they do not already exist.

 ```/path/to/dscaper/data/
 ├── libraries